reza-mirjahanian/Learning-Rust/Course C/0005 Items/0008 Enumerations/a.md

-# Enum in Rust: Complete Reference with Code Snippets and Explanations

-Rust's `enum` is a powerful tool for creating types with variants, enabling pattern matching and expressive programming.
-Below is a thorough deep dive into the topic, covering all corners.

----

-## **Syntax and Basic Usage**
-Rust `enum` allows you to define data types that represent one of several possible values.
+### Enum in Rust

+#### Definition

+An **Enum** (short for "enumeration") in Rust is a type that can be one of several defined variants.
+It is similar to enums in other languages but with powerful features such as associated data and pattern matching, making it highly expressive.

-### Basic Declaration
+#### Basic Structure

 ```rust
 enum Direction {
     Up,